javolo/octet/octet/src/examples/AssignmentOne/README.md

 # 10. GREETINGS

-Just a small note to say big thank you to Raul Araujo and Andy Thomason for all the help provided during the whole assignment explaining me some concepts and giving me useful advices.
+Just a small note to say big thank you to Raul Araujo and Andy Thomason for all the help provided during the whole assignment explaining me some key concepts and giving me useful advices.